nlmixr2/rxode2/README.md

     Unlike `rxode2`, `dMod` is not thread-safe since `deSolve` is not yet thread-safe.

-And there is one package that is not released on CRAN:

 -   [PKPDsim](https://github.com/InsightRX/PKPDsim) which defines models
     in an R-like syntax and converts the system to compiled code.